analogdevicesinc/msdk/Libraries/Cordio/README.md

 This library implements the Bluetooth Low Energy stack , forked from [Packetcraft](https://github.com/packetcraft-inc/stacks).
 It depends on additional libraries within the msdk repository.
 All of the applications utilizing this library can be found in the [Examples](../../Examples) directory.

 ## Getting Started
-The best application to get started with is the ```BLE_periph``` application.
+The best application to get started with is the [BLE_periph](docs/Applications/BLE_periph.md) application.
 It is a simple periphal application that will allow you to advertise and connect with a central device such as a smart phone.

 Follow the MSDK [README](../../README.md) instructions to install the necessary tools and create a new project.
-Build and run the ```BLE_periph``` application for the appropriate target.
-Refer to the applicaiton README for additional details.
+Build and run the BLE_periph application for the appropriate target.

 The Bluetooth Special Interest Group (SIG) has documentation available on their [website](https://www.bluetooth.com/).
 Refer to the [documentation](https://www.bluetooth.com/specifications/specs/) page to see the latest core specification.
-This will be your best resource for learning more about Bluetooth Low Energy.
+This will be your best resource for learning the details of Bluetooth Low Energy.

 ## Certification